fkling/JSNetworkX/README.md

 All builds apart from `all` and `custom`  are put into `dist/`.

-Here are some examples for custom builds:
+Here are some examples for custom builds.
+This will build JSNetworkX with all

-This will build JSNetworkX with all generators:
+generators:

     grunt compile:custom --ns=generators